hardlystrictlyjerry/hardlystrictlyjerry.github.io/setlist-design.md

 **Use HSJ setlist history to avoid overplaying songs.**  The [Setlists Page](setlists.html) contains the historical record.
 In general, if we've played the same song the last two gigs, we probably want to give it a rest.

 **Consider 1-2 brand new songs.** The [Dead Songbook](resources/deadr5v4.pdf) contains most of the Dead's repertoire (200+ songs).
 Consult this for breakout song ideas.
 We like trying out a small number of new songs.

+**Check setlists.net to see what songs came before and after a given song.**  [SetLists.net](https://www.setlists.net/) enables you to retrieve links to all the shows where the Dead played a particular song (or group of songs).
+If you're wondering what the Dead typically played after Estimated Prophet (answer: Eyes of the World), you can get a sense for that here.

 ## What did the Dead do?